-USD LIBOR ceased as at 30 June 2023 and the Bank has fully transition with new agreements being referenced to eligible Risk Free Rates ("RFRSs).
-Malaysia Overnight Rate ("MYOR") is running parallel with KLIBOR as of the reporting date and the full transition to MYOR is still in progress and hence, there remains some uncertainty around the timing and precise nature of these changes.
-The Bank will, however, closely monitor for BNM's announcement on the MYOR and the discontinuation of KLIBOR publication for the selected tenors, and the Bank will engage with the counterparties to discuss the necessary contract changes.
+Malaysia Overnight Rate ("MYOR") is running parallel to KLIBOR as of the reporting date, with the full transition to MYOR ongoing and uncertainties persisting regarding the timeline and details of these changes.
+The Bank will, however, closely monitor BNM's annoucement on the MYOR and the discontinuation of KLIBOR and the Bank will engage with its counterparties to discuss the necessary contract changes.

-As at 31 December 2023, the Bank did not have any exposure in hedges.
+As at 31 December 2024, the Bank did not have any exposure in hedges.

-The following table shows the total amount of non-derivative financial assets and derivative financial instruments in KLIBOR that have yet to transition to alternative benchmark rate as at 31 December 2023.
+The following table shows the total amount of non-derivative financial assets in KLIBOR that have yet to transition to alternative benchmark rate as at 31 December 2024.